janndriessen/replay/README.md

 ### Issues

-Some of the issues I had with using tools of the sponsors are marked inside the code:
+Some of the issues I had with using tools of the sponsors are marked inside the code.
+Additional infos here:

-- Optimsim:
-- Covalent:
+- Covalent: The SDK version I used didn't let me fetch transactions for all needed chains e.g. Optimism Goerli.
+So I created a simple class to fetch from the API directly - which worked perfectly!
+Check the code in [covalent-api.ts](./src/providers/covalent-api.ts) for more details.
+- Optimsim: The estimate-fees SDK couldn't be used due to some versioning issues.
+So I first copied the essential parts to [estimate-fees.ts](./src/providers/estimate-fees.ts) and altered it to my needs.
+Later I noticed that this still wasn't what I needed because the SDK is tailored to contract function calls and I was using transaction objects.
+So I created my own version of `estimateFees` in [estimate-fees-v2.ts](./src/providers/estimate-fees-v2.ts).

+## How to improve this tool?

+Obviously, during a hackathon shortcuts are taken.
+So the tool is probably not production ready and those things would have to be cleaned up.
+Some of the features that could be added are:

+- Add all the chains (at least for all evm-compatible chains it should work)
+- Guides and tips for users (to navigate the flows and understand the data)
+- Improved error handling and edge cases

 ---